SA expels Israeli chargé d’affaires from Pretoria for ‘gross abuse of diplomatic privilege’

 Senior officials met with Seidman on Friday to inform him that he’d been designated persona non grata, according to a report from Bloomberg.
 The publication reported that the measure against Seidman comes after SA authorities issued him with two diplomatic rebukes in two months.

-Chrispin Phiri, spokesperson for the Department of International Relations and Cooperation, confirmed to Daily Maverick that the department had previously issued a démarche to Seidman.
+Department of International Relations and Cooperation spokesperson Chrispin Phiri confirmed to Daily Maverick that the department had previously demarchéd Seidman.

 Diplomatic relations between SA and Israel have been strained by Israeli’s war in Gaza and SA’s subsequent genocide case against Israel at the International Court of Justice.